PutmickJ/Portfolio/README.md

 # Portfolio
-This is my portfolio of web design/development with CSS, HTML &amp; JavaScript.
+This is my portfolio of web design/development with CSS, Bootstrap, HTML &amp; JavaScript.